dxxmsdxy/fmrl/README.md

 FMRL inscriptions can use the recursive API to query their own UTXO via `/r/self`, then fetch all inscriptions in that UTXO using `/output/<txid>:<vout>`.

 **Behavior:**
-- The inscription **does not depend on parent-child or reinscription links**.
+- FMRL **does not depend on parent-child or reinscription links**.
-- It is stateless and self-contained, relying solely on its **local UTXO context**.
+- It is self-contained, relying solely on its **local UTXO context**.
 - The inscription uses retrieves the list of inscriptions in its UTXO.
 - The inscription's satributes, content, or metadata are used to update or influence logic dynamically (e.g. rendering, configuration, access control).